fbeek/pimatic-homeduino/README.md

 pimatic-homeduino
 =======================
+*ABOUT THIS FORK: Please do not use this fork for your environment, it is a personalized version for me and my special use case and development*

 Plugin for using various 433 Mhz devices and sensors with a connected Arduino with [homeduino](https://github.com/pimatic/homeduino) sketch or directly with capable hardware like the Raspberry Pi.